18F/handbook/_pages/welcome-to-TTS/classes/social-media.md

 Also, avoid making any personalized statements as they would be considered an endorsement.
 For example:

-- Don't: This is my favorite fed IT event of the year! @codedotgov's Joe Castle speech on 18F priorities @GovMatters
+- Don't: This is my favorite fed IT event of the year! @codedotgov's Joe Castle speech on code.gov priorities @GovMatters
 - Do: The GSA Administrator is speaking tomorrow: @codedotgov's Joe Castle speech on code.gov priorities @GovMatters

 When tweeting an image from a TTS account, follow [Twitter’s directions](https://help.twitter.com/en/using-twitter/picture-descriptions) to make sure the image has an accessible description.